Effective Date: June 20, 2012

 (1) Approving the establishment, renewal, and reestablishment of all discretionary NASA FACA advisory committees and their charters.
 The Administrator will not establish, renew, or reestablish an advisory committee without first making a determination, as a matter of formal record, that the committee is in the public interest with regard to the performance of legal duties imposed on NASA, consulting with the GSA Committee Management Secretariat, and publishing notice in the Federal Register.
 No NASA Federal advisory committee may meet until its charter has been filed with the Administrator, Congress, the Library of Congress, and the GSA Committee Management Secretariat, in accordance with General Service Administration, Federal Advisory Commmittee Act (GSA FACA) regulations and guidelines;

 (2) Amending existing advisory committee charters.
 Major amendments to charters also require prior consultation with the GSA Committee Management Secretariat and compliance with GSA FACA regulations and guidelines;

 (3) Issuing administrative guidelines and management controls that apply to NASA advisory committees, consistent with the GSA FACA regulations and guidelines;

-(4) Appointing the NASA Committee Management Officer (CMO), an Agencywide Federal advisory committee management oversight and compliance position, and a Designated Federal Officer (DFO) for each NASA Federal advisory committee and its subcommittees, as applicable;
+(4) Appointing the NASA Committee Management Officer (CMO), an Agencywide Federal advisory committee management oversight and compliance position, and a Designated Federal Officer (DFO) for each NASA Federal advisory committee and its subcommittees;

 (5) Appointing and setting the terms and conditions of service of NASA Federal advisory committee members;

 (6) Appointing the chair of each NASA Federal advisory committee;